gmc-code/PC-microbit-micropython/docs/lessons/For_loops_2.rst

             .. tab-item:: Q1

-                Write a for-loop to scroll each letter in 'ace' individually with an '*' between them.
+                Write a for-loop to scroll each letter in 'bot' individually with an '|' between them.

                 .. code-block:: python

                     from microbit import *

-                    string = 'ace'
+                    string = 'bot'
-                    spacing_character = "*"
+                    spacing_character = "|"
                     while True:
                         for character in string:
                             display.scroll(character)